DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Upon their arrival, the Abbot can provide the players with a brief tour and history of the Abbey, as well as inform them that the Vistana monster-hunter Ezmerelda d’Avenir has been a guest of the Abbey in recent days.

-If the players have arrived before the third night after the full moon, the Abbot informs the players that Ezmerelda is away and will return soon.
-If the players have arrived on or after the third night after the full moon, the Abbot leads them to Ezmerelda, who is glad to join their efforts—on the condition that they help her save Krezk from the Abbot’s madness.
+If the players have arrived before the second night after the full moon, the Abbot informs the players that Ezmerelda is away and will return soon.
+If the players have arrived on or after the second night after the full moon, the Abbot leads them to Ezmerelda, who is glad to join their efforts—on the condition that they help her save Krezk from the Abbot’s madness.
 # K1.
 The Village of Krezk
 The players’ first journey to Krezk is as described in [[Arc I - The Walls of Krezk]].
 However, if the players have already completed [[Arc J - The Stolen Gem]] and the Martikovs have delivered a shipment of wine to the village, Baron Krezkov has already heard of the players’ exploits and gladly allows them entry.
 (The Krezkov and Martikov families have long been close, ever since an heir of the Martikov clan married a member of the Krezkov family and inherited ownership of the Wizard of Wines winery.
 If the players have aided the Martikovs, Baron Krezkov feels he owes them a debt of personal gratitude.)

+> [!profile]+ **Baron Dmitri Krezkov**
+> **Roleplaying Information.**
+> ***Resonance.*** Dmitri should inspire comfort with his quiet confidence and leadership, sympathy for his anxiety and grief following his son's disappearance, and mild annoyance for his stubbornness and habitual suspicion of outsiders.
+>
+> ***Emotions.*** Dmitri most often feels concerned, melancholy, somber, determined, wary, stubborn, or gracious.
+>
+> ***Motivations.*** Dmitri wants to protect his village and keep his family together.
+>
+> ***Inspirations.*** When playing Dmitri, channel Eddard Stark (*Game of Thrones*), King Théoden (*Lord of the Rings*) and Stoick the Vast (*How to Train Your Dragon*).
+>
+> **Character Information**
+> ***Persona.*** To the world, Dmitri is a grim, but warm leader.
+To those he trusts, Dmitri is a warm and loving father, husband, and friend.
+Only Dmitri knows the extent of his grief, anxiety, and guilt regarding his family's curse and the fate of his children and wife.
+>
+> ***Morale.*** In a fight, Dmitri would act only to protect himself or his loved ones, beginning by warning his opponent to stand down, then fighting fiercely until his opponent yielded or was defeated.
+>
+> ***Relationships.*** Dmitri, a secret **werewolf**, is the husband of Baroness Anna Krezkova, the brother of the **werewolf** cleric of Mother Night Zuleika Toranescu, the father of Kala and Ilya Krezkov, and the burgomaster of the village of Krezk.

 The village of Krezk is as described in <span class="citation">S3.
 Village of Krezk (p.
 145)</span>.
 Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in <span class="citation">Krezk Lore (p.
 146)</span>, but with the following changes: